-- Recap understandings of the concept of hauora from activities in previous health education units (e.g. introductory activities to the programme relating student knowledge of health and well-being to the dimensions).
+- Recap understandings of the concept of hauora from activities in previous health education units (e.g. introductory activities to the programme relating student knowledge of health and wellbeing to the dimensions).
 Recall the names of the dimensions. - For a focus on alcohol, use information from the previous activity.
 For a focus on cannabis, an additional task to source information from the NZ Drug Foundation will be required.
-Ask the class which dimension(s) of well-being does their information - collected in the previous activity - relate to?
+Ask the class which dimension(s) of wellbeing does their information collected in the previous activity relate to?
 Acknowledge that most information is related to physical wellbeing.

-- Students contribute previously learned ideas about hauora and well-being to questions asked by the teacher. - As a class students link the effects of alcohol (or cannabis) on the body to the concept of hauora.
+- Students contribute previously learned ideas about hauora and wellbeing to questions asked by the teacher. - As a class students link the effects of alcohol (or cannabis) on the body to the concept of hauora.

-- Explain that this task is to look at the ways other dimensions of well-being are affected by alcohol (or cannabis) use. - Divide the class into small groups and give each group one of the alcohol (or cannabis) situation cards and a 'dimensions of wellbeing chart'. - Instruct the group in the use of the chart (which includes the idea that there may not be any positive effects) and once completed, provide opportunity to feedback how all the effects are interrelated. - Students complete the chart by identifying how each dimension of well-being can be affected by the situation: positively and/or negatively; immediately or in the short-term and/or in the long-term - as relevant; whether any dimension is affected more than others; and how some or all of their ideas link together (to harm or enhance well-being). - Main ideas are shared with the class.
+- Explain that this task is to look at the ways other dimensions of wellbeing are affected by alcohol (or cannabis) use. - Divide the class into small groups and give each group one of the alcohol (or cannabis) situation cards and a 'dimensions of wellbeing chart'. - Instruct the group in the use of the chart (which includes the idea that there may not be any positive effects) and once completed, provide opportunity to feedback how all the effects are inter-related. - Students complete the chart by identifying how each dimension of wellbeing can be affected by the situation: positively and/or negatively; immediately or in the short-term and/or in the long-term - as relevant; whether any dimension is affected more than others; and how some or all of their ideas link together (to harm or enhance wellbeing). - Main ideas are shared with the class.

-Students include a copy of their group's 'Dimensions of well-being chart' in their learning journal.
+Student learning journal entry: Students include a copy of their group's 'Dimensions of wellbeing chart' in their learning journal.

-Assessment option: students select another situation and individually repeat the exercise filling in the dimensions of well-being chart which can be used to assess the development of student knowledge of the concept of hauora.
+Assessment option: students select another situation and individually repeat the exercise filling in the dimensions of wellbeing chart which can be used to assess the development of student knowledge of the concept of hauora.

-This activity assumes students have already had access to learning about the concept of hauora.
-Teachers will require an understanding of the ways alcohol (or cannabis) impacts on all dimensions of hauora and how these are interconnected, some of which may need to be interpreted from the resource material when this is not explicitly stated.
+Teacher knowledge and pedagogy: This activity assumes students have already had access to learning about the concept of hauora.
+Teachers will require an understanding of the ways alcohol (or cannabis) impacts on all dimensions of hauora and how these are inter-connected, some of which may need to be interpreted from the resource material when this is not explicitly stated.

-For assessment with Achievement Standard AS90975 (Health 1.6) Demonstrate understanding of issues to make healthenhancing decisions in drug-related situations, students may require some detailed knowledge of the effects of alcohol or cannabis on the body and the interconnections between the dimensions of well-being.
+Level 1: For assessment with Achievement Standard AS90975 (Health 1.6) Demonstrate understanding of issues to make health-enhancing decisions in drug-related situations, students may require some detailed knowledge of the effects of alcohol or cannabis on the body and the interconnections between the dimensions of wellbeing.

-How well are students applying knowledge of the concept of hauora to the ways the use of alcohol (or cannabis) impact on well-being?
+Teacher's evaluation of the activity: How well are students applying knowledge of the concept of hauora to the ways the use of alcohol (or cannabis) impact on wellbeing?
 What are the implications for the way a conceptual understanding of hauora will need to be developed in future learning?